pascomnet/documentation/mobydick/content_en/03clients/01client-installation.md

 ---

 ## Installation
 The installation of the client does not require administrative privileges and thus can be done by the users themselves.
 Moreover, the client is available to download for every user from your pascom VoIP software server.
-For more information about our [our VoIP Software solutions] (https://www.pascom.net/en/mobydick-voip/ "pascom VoIP phone systems"), please visit our website.
+For more information about [our VoIP Software solutions] (https://www.pascom.net/en/mobydick-voip/ "pascom VoIP phone systems"), please visit our website.
 ![Screenshot - installation mobydick Desktop Client](../../images/client_themes.jpg?width=70% "installation mobydick Desktop Client")

 Downloading the software from the pascom VoIP phone system server does not require authentication.
 Just select the **Service tab** on the mobydick **login screen**.